kerberoid/kitbogacodejam25/README.md

 - [x] multiple stages to complete the captcha
 - [x] make more difficult through change in speed and direction in the stages
 - [x] solve whythe correct orientation is not wrong on the first choice past lvl1
-- [x] 'insult' the captcha solver when wrong choice
+- [x] 'mock' the captcha solver when wrong choice

 # OG codejam rules